tmatista/ME405Mecha15/README.md

 | MISO        | MISO2     |

 ## Firmware
 #### The software used to impliment the robot was written in Python, for its under-the-hood libaries make calculations, matrix operations and motor movement fairly easy.
-The software is split up into (??6??) files: (CHECK THIS NUMBER)
+The software is split up into (??6??) files: (CHECK THIS NUMBER, ADD DESCRIPTIONS FOR ALL)
 #### main.py
 #### task_motor.py
 #### newtonraphson.py